jenkinsci/sysdig-secure-plugin/README.md

 To configure the Sysdig Secure plugin:

 1. Complete these steps after installing the hpi file from the installation link above.

 2. From the main Jenkins menu, select `Manage Jenkins`.

 3. Click the `Configure System` link.

     ![Confgure Jenkins](https://wiki.jenkins.io/download/attachments/145359144/image_5.png?version=1&modificationDate=1535691769000&api=v2)
-4. Scroll to the `Sysdig Secure Plugin` section.
+4. Scroll down to the `Sysdig Secure Plugin` section.

-5. Under Jenkins Global Configuratton, find the Sysdig Secure Plugin section

-6. In the `Sysdig Secure API Credentials` drop-down, click `Add` button to create a new credential containing the Sysdig Secure API Token that you can find in Sysdig Secure -> Settings -> User Profile.
+5. In the `Sysdig Secure API Credentials` drop-down, click `Add` button to create a new credential containing the Sysdig Secure API Token that you can find in Sysdig Secure -> Settings -> User Profile.
 You only need to fill the password field and keep the user blank.
 Oncre created, select the new credential in the `Sysdig Secure API Credentials` drop-down.

   ![Sysdig Token Configuration](docs/images/SysdigTokenConfiguration.png)